sliu750/Data-Visualization-Team-Project/README.md

 # Water Quality

 What about water quality?
-Water is undeniably vital to all life on Earth.
+Water is undeniably vital to all life on Earth, both for agriculture and for all organisms.

 ![Agricultural water consumption as proportion of total water usage](water_infograph.png)